nvasic88/laravel-captcha/README.md

 ## Usage

-Easily get URL at witch CAPTCHA image is available using the facade:
+Easily get URL at which CAPTCHA image is available using the facade:

 ```php
 <?php